compare

 A.

 Higher education encompasses Bachelor level degrees and above and is offered by universities.
-Whether you’re entering or re-entering the workforce, changing career paths or simply want to broaden your expertise, higher education will help you achieve your career goals with courses ranging from bachelor degrees, masters degrees, doctorates and more.
+Whether you’re entering or re-entering the workforce, changing career paths or simply want to broaden your expertise, higher education will help you achieve your career goals with courses ranging from bachelor’s degrees, master’s degrees, doctorates and more.
 Each course requires different commitments in terms of time, cost and pre-requisite or foundation study or experience.

 A.